andrewnessinjim/blog/_posts/2019-02-10-hello-world-mongo.md

 This is the document we're going to fetch from our simple java application

-## Step 3: Connect to your atlas mongod instance from Java
+## Step 3: Connect To Your Atlas mongod Instance From Java
 Add the below dependency to your `pom.xml` file:

     <dependency>